-Change in emissions (metric tons CO2e) Direction of change Emissions value (percentage) Please explain calculation Change in renewable energy consumption 4000 Decreased 0.3 We have during 2017 completed renewable energy projects involving installation of more than 300 new solar powered base stations in Bangladesh, Pakistan, Myanmar and Malaysia.
-This has resulted in a reduction in consumption of approximately 1.5 million liters of diesel with an estimated reduction in carbon emissions of approx 4,000 tonnes CO2.
-Other emissions reduction activities <not Applicable&gt;</not Divestment 307016 Decreased 23 In 2017, Telenor Group sold all its assets and operations in India to Bharti Airtel Limited (Airtel).
-Acquisitions <not Applicable&gt;</not Mergers <not Applicable&gt;</not Change in output 24252 Increased 1.8 In 2017, the total data traffic volume in Telenor's mobile network was more than 2600 petabytes - a doubling from 2016.
+Change in emissions (metric tons CO2e) Direction of change Emissions value (percentage) Please explain calculation Change in renewable energy consumption 5700 Decreased 0.5 We have during 2018 completed renewable energy projects involving installation of more than 500 new solar powered base stations in Pakistan and Myanmar.
+This has resulted in a reduction in consumption of approximately 2 million liters of diesel with an estimated reduction in carbon emissions of approx 5,000 tonnes CO2.
+Other emissions reduction activities <not Applicable&gt;</not Divestment 92000 Decreased 8.8 In 2018, Telenor Group sold all its assets and operations Central and Eastern Europe (CEE) to PPF Group.
+Acquisitions <not Applicable&gt;</not Mergers <not Applicable&gt;</not Change in output 164000 Increased 15.7 In 2018, the total data traffic volume in Telenor's mobile network was approximately 3700 petabytes - an increase of more than 40% from 2017.
 Change in methodology <not Applicable&gt;</not Change in boundary <not Applicable&gt;</not Change in physical operating conditions <not Applicable&gt;</not Unidentified <not Applicable&gt;</not Other <not Applicable&gt;</not

 (C7.9b) Are your emissions performance calculations in C7.9 and C7.9a based on a location-based Scope 2 emissions figure or a market-based Scope 2 emissions figure?
-Location-based

-(C8.1) What percentage of your total operational spend in the reporting year was on energy?
+Market-based

+C8.
+Energy

 More than 0% but less than or equal to 5%